datafusion-contrib/ray-sql/README.md

 ## Status

-- RaySQL can run 21 of the 22 TPC-H benchmark queries (query 15 needs DDL and that is not yet supported).
+- RaySQL can run all queries in the TPC-H benchmark

 ## Features